danielabar/meblog/src/markdown/dockerize-rails-app-for-dev-debug-and-testing.md

   node_modules:
 ```

-Now start the containers again (`docker-compose up`), give webpacker a minute or so to compile all front end assets, then open a browser and navigate to [http://localhost:3000](http://localhost:3000).
+Now start the containers again (`docker-compose up`), give webpacker a few seconds to compile all front end assets, then open a browser and navigate to [http://localhost:3000](http://localhost:3000).
 This time the home page should load quickly.
 Also make a change to some front end code on your laptop, save it, then watch the terminal where docker-compose is running.
 Webpack should pick up the change, recompile, and browser should refresh and the change should be visible.

 ## 4. Running background job processor